seud0nym/tch-gui-unhide/utilities/README.md

                     --no-leases or --no-ula are specified).
  -I n.n.n.n       Use IP address n.n.n.n after reset and reboot.
  -k               Keep existing SSH keys after reset and reboot.
+ -l n.n.n.n:port  Configure logging to a remote syslog server on the specified
+                    IP address and port.
+The port is optional and defaults to 514 if not specified.
  -n               Do NOT reboot.
  -p password      Set the password after reset and reboot.
 If not specified,
                     it defaults to root.